ghydric/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab1.md

 * If the programmer translates the following pseudocode to an actual programming language, a syntax errror is likely to occur.
 Can you find the error?

+// fix actions below:
+// variable 1stPrize cannot start with number
+// it could be changed to firstPrize instead
+// also there is a rogue apostrophe on line 40
 ```
 Declare String 1stPrize